jaredpar/jaredpar.github.io/_posts/2009-02-02-simulating-closures-in-powershell.md

     PS) $it

-Now we have the method by which to execute a ???where??? clause.??
-Next time we???ll look at actually defining a LINQ DSL in powershell.
+Now we have the method by which to execute a 'where' clause.
+Next time we'll look at actually defining a LINQ DSL in powershell.